Davos forum chief: 'It's important to listen' to populists

 - Can’t make it to D.C.?
 Seattle will have own women’s march

+For this 47th Davos conference, a record turnout of some 3,000 people will gather around the theme of ‘Responsive and Responsible Leadership,” alluding to the challenge of wise decision-making during a time of populist fervor.

+Chinese President Xi Jinping, the first Chinese head of state ever to attend the forum, is perhaps the standout among 46 heads of state expected to be on hand.
+Xi’s visit to Davos during an official visit to Switzerland is important, Schwab said, because it shows how the world is moving from a “unipolar to a multipolar world.”

-Schwab said WEF organizers had to be “realistic” that Trump wouldn’t attend because his inauguration Friday is on the conference’s last day.
+As for the United States, the incoming Trump administration will be represented by adviser Anthony Scaramucci, a financier who has attended Davos in the past.
+Schwab said WEF organizers knew Trump wouldn’t attend this year because his inauguration Friday is on the conference’s last day.

+Trump has never attended the forum “and I’m looking forward to having him here, and having him expressing his ideas,” Schwab said.
+“I hope he will join us.
+I cannot predict that, it depends very much on the future of the politics of the U.S. administration.”

+At the Swiss ski resort itself, snow blowers were out, setup crews were drilling their last rivets and audiovisual technicians were putting the final touches on big screens set to welcome glitterati like Matt Damon, will.i.am and Forest Whitaker.
+U.S. Vice President Joe Biden and Secretary of State John Kerry will also be attending the forum at the nearly mile-high Alpine village.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.